Washington Car Shipping: 2026 Costs & Routes

 Off Season Savings

-Ship your car during off-peak seasons to save money.
-Winter months outside snowbird season offer lower rates.
-Even shifting your shipment by a few weeks can reduce costs significantly compared to peak travel periods.
+Ship your car during slower months to save money.
+Peak seasons like winter snowbird travel drive up prices.
+Even shifting your shipment by a few weeks can cut costs significantly and give carriers more scheduling flexibility.

 2